Top

 Conclusion

 Debentures serve as valuable instruments for steady income generation, but they require careful evaluation of your investment goals and risk tolerance.
-While they offer predictable returns and potential tax benefits, understanding the issue of debentures, features of debentures, is crucial for successful investing.
+While they offer predictable returns and potential tax benefits, understanding the meaning, features and issue of debentures, is crucial for successful investing.

 Beyond debentures, alternative investments like securitised products, fractionalised real estate, and startup equity present numerous opportunities to construct a resilient and diverse portfolio.